Himare Albania – 12 Best Things To Do & Best Himare Beaches

 Best time to do: morning

-If you’re up for some hiking in Albania accompanied by the stunning coastal views, take the scenic route and walk from Himare to Livadhi Beach, situated 5km north of Himare.
+If you’re up for some hiking in Albania, accompanied by the stunning coastal views, take the scenic route and walk from Himare to Livadhi Beach, situated 5km north of Himare Albania.
 The hike should take around one hour and the best time to do the walk is in the morning to avoid the heat.
 The hike starts by the ferry port.

 The route is not very well marked, so I recommend bookmarking this post to easily follow the directions.
 It took me over 90 minutes to get there because I had to come back a few times trying different routes!

 On the way to Levadhi Beach, stop at Kico Sea View Himara, where you’ll find an abandoned building which you can climb to the top for a jaw-dropping view of the azure waters of the Gjiri i Spilese bay.

 If you’re looking for a good lunch spot, try Blue Bay Himare, situated just next door from Livadhi Beach.
 It’s a beach bar and restaurant and comfy seats in the shade overlooking the beach and decent food.